Ace of Cups

-Ace of Cups is a card used in Latin suited playing cards (Italian, Spanish and tarot decks).
-It is the Ace from the suit of Cups.
-In Tarot, it is part of what card readers call the "Minor Arcana", and as the first in the suit of Cups, signifies beginnings in the area of the social and emotional in life.
-Connected with the number 4, 40, 400, 4000.
+The Ace of Cups is a card used in Latin-suited playing cards (Italian, Spanish and tarot decks).
+It is the ace from the suit of cups.
+In Tarot, it is part of what card readers call the "Minor Arcana", and as the first in the suit of cups, signifies beginnings in the area of the social and emotional in life.

 Tarot cards are used throughout much of Europe to play tarot card games.
+In English-speaking countries, where the games are largely unknown, tarot cards came to be utilized primarily for divinatory purposes.

-In English-speaking countries, where the games are largely unknown, Tarot cards came to be used primarily for Tarot reading.
-Some people believe the card depicts the Holy Grail.
+A. E. Waite wrote that the card depicts the Holy Grail.

 Symbolism

 In Tarot reading, the Ace of Cups means joy and inner peace from friends and family.
 In the Rider–Waite–Smith deck, the five streams pouring out of the cup represent the five senses: sight, smell, hearing, taste, and touch.

-As a symbol of possibility in the area of deep feelings, intimacy, attunement, compassion and love, in divination, it shows that a seed of emotional awareness has been planted in your life, though you may not yet recognize it.
+As a symbol of possibility in the area of deep feelings, intimacy, attunement, compassion and love, in divination, it shows that a seed of emotional awareness has been planted in the querent's life, though they may not yet recognize it.
 When the seed sprouts, it could take almost any form.
 It might be an attraction, strong feeling, intuitive knowing, or sympathetic reaction.
 On the outside, it could be an offer, gift, opportunity, encounter, or synchronistic event.